We provide offline, online and recorded lectures in the same amount.

 Raman Effect- National Science Day National Science Day National Science Day, which fell on February 28, commemorates a path-breaking discovery of Raman Effect.
 Three more physicists from Calcutta, namely Jagadish Chandra Bose, Satyendra Nath Bose and Meghnad Saha, had by then made major contributions that were globally acclaimed.
 It seems very thoughtful and rational that our National Science Day celebrates a discovery (Raman Effect) and not the birthday of its discoverer.

-Recently, scientists from Agharkar Research Institute (ARI), Pune have found the first synthetic route for producing flavonoids molecules related to the treatment of tuberculosis and chikungunya.
+Development of Synthetic Flavonoids Recently, scientists from Agharkar Research Institute (ARI), Pune have found the first synthetic route for producing flavonoid molecules related to the treatment of tuberculosis and chikungunya.
 Key takeaways It is for the first time that the flavonoid molecules such as rugosa flavonoids, podocare flavone and isoflavone have been synthesised in a lab.
 These three molecules have so far been isolated from plants only.
-These are part of the polyphenol class of phytonutrients
+These are par

 Swadeshi Microprocessor Challenge launched Launched by: Ministry of Electronics & Information Technology (MeitY) Aim: To provide further impetus to the strong ecosystem of Start-up, innovation and research in the country.
 To realize the ambition of self-reliance.
 Indigenously developed microprocessors SHAKTI and VEGA have also been rolled out under the Microprocessor Development Programme.
 Microprocessor Development Programme Aim: Meeting Ind

-National Hydrogen Energy Mission (NHEM) The Union Budget for 2021-22 has announced a National Hydrogen Energy Mission (NHM) to draw up a road map for using hydrogen as an energy source.
+About National Hydrogen Energy Mission, 2021-22 The Union Budget for 2021-22 has announced a National Hydrogen Energy Mission (NHEM) to draw up a road map for using hydrogen as an energy source.
 This initiative can transform transportation.
 NHM initiative will capitalise on one of the most abundant elements on earth (Hydrogen) for a cleaner alternative fuel option.
-About NHEM: Focus on generation of hydrogen from green power resources.
-To link India’s growing renewable capacity
+About NHEM: Focus on the generation of hydrogen from green power resources.
+To link India’s growing renew

-Asteroid 2001 FO32 Asteroid 2001 FO32 is the largest asteroid passed by Earth in 2021.
-It was discovered 20 years ago by Lincoln Near-Earth Asteroid Research (LINEAR) program in Socorro, New Mexico in 2001.
+Asteroid 2001 FO32 Asteroid 2001 FO32 is the largest asteroid that passed by Earth in 2021.
+It was discovered 20 years ago by the Lincoln Near-Earth Asteroid Research (LINEAR) program in Socorro, New Mexico in 2001.
 When it is at its closest to Earth, it is at a distance of 2 million km (Equal to 5¼ times the distance between Earth & moon).
 So, it has been designated as a “potentially hazardous asteroid”.
-The reason for the asteroid’s close approach is its hi
+The reason for the asteroid’s close appr

 Green Hydrogen- India’s push through National Hydrogen Energy Mission Introduction India will soon join 15 other countries in the hydrogen club as it prepares to launch the National Hydrogen Energy Mission (NHEM).
 Important data The global target is to produce 1.45 million tonnes of green hydrogen by 2023.
 Currently, India consumes around 5.5 million tonnes of hydrogen, primarily produced from imported fossil fuels.
 In 2030, according to an analysis by the Council